Unboxed-Software/solana-course/content/serialize-instruction-data.md

 }
 ```

 The next step is to get all of the accounts that the transaction will read or write.
 In past lessons, the account where data will be stored has been given to you.
 This time, the account’s address is more dynamic, so it needs to be computed.
-We’ll cover this in depth in the next lesson, but for now you can use the following, where `pda` is the address to the account where data will be stored:
+We’ll cover this in-depth in the next lesson, but for now, you can use the following, where `pda` is the address to the account where data will be stored:

 ```tsx
 const [pda] = await web3.PublicKey.findProgramAddress(